 Always value people.
 Because people are not to be used.
 Life is divine and when we mistreat people, we mistreat the creator.
 When we love people, we are loving the creator.

 Work hard.
 Do not let your dreams turn into nightmares.
 Do the right things in the right way.

-Tazin Shadid: While working in Microsoft, one of the lessons I have learned was to surround myself with people who are better than me.
+Tazin Shadid: While working at Microsoft, one of the lessons I have learned was to surround myself with people who are better than me.
 I always keep my recruiting hat on and whenever I find anyone good, I try to hire them.
-Recently, Mahenaz Chowdhury has joined the Amarlab team as the CMO.
+Recently, Mahenaz Chowdhury joined the Amarlab team as the CMO.
 I have known her for around 10 years now.
 She was a volunteer at Spreeha and was an HR manager at GraphicPeople before Amarlab.
 She got interested in healthcare and hence we boarded her.
 Our COO, Bishwa, whom I know through Career Key, joined Amarlab during the pandemic as Career Key decided to wind up for now and then I reached out to him as he has experience in operation management.
-I lookout for people who are smarter than me.
+I look out for people who are smarter than me.